Helperbird/website/src/pages/features/paragraph-widths.md

 ## Summary
 Enhance your reading experience with Helperbird's paragraph width setting feature.

-Easily adjust the width of paragraphs on pdfs and websites to fit your screen and personal preference.
+Easily adjust the width of paragraphs on PDFs and websites to fit your screen and personal preference.

 Improve readability and reduce eye strain with our user-friendly browser extension.